sdc-china/IDA-doc/_posts/2018-05-01-snapshot-comparison-compare-snapshots.md

 	 Track                 |The branches of the selected process app or toolkit.
 Multiple selections allowed.
 Will load snapshots of the selected branches.
 	 Start Date            |Filtration condition.
 Filter snapshots based on the time at which the snapshot was generated.
 	 End Date              |Filtration condition.
 Filter snapshots based on the time at which the snapshot was generated.
-	 Include Unnamed Snapshots|Tick it to load unnamed snapshots.
+	 Include Unnamed Snapshots|Tip it to load unnamed snapshots.

 	 ![][snapshot-comparison-form]